wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 Wes really likes the spread operator.
 It can also be used for arrays which we will learn about in the array lessons.

 The last thing we are going to hammer home is that the concept of passing in via reference vs copy also applies to functions.

-Let's say you had a function `doStuff`, which took in an argument `data`, and within the function you modified the value of data to be somethign else, like so 👇
+Let's say you had a function `doStuff`, which took in an argument `data`, and within the function you modified the value of data to be something else, like so 👇

 ```js
 function doStuff(data){